v-pbartley/openhack-mc4h/Challenge-9/ReadMe.md

 ### Step 2: Export minimal necessary anonymized data to a storage account
 HIPAA rules dictate only the minimal data necessary should be used for research projects even if the data is anonymized.
-Determine what FHIR objects are necessary for Sunnyville University students to study yearly Flu trends.
+Determine what FHIR objects are necessary for AdventureWorks University students to study yearly Flu trends.

 Perform a de-identified $export operation on the FHIR server.
 If you get stuck refer to the documentation in step 1.

 ### Step 3: Securely transfer the file to the research team
-Since the researchers at Sunnyville University are not a part of Sunrise Healthcare, they cannot be given access in Sunrise Healthcare's Azure.
+Since the researchers at AdventureWorks University are not a part of Contoso Healthcare, they cannot be given access in Contoso Healthcare's Azure.

 Set up a shared access signature (SAS) token to allow the research team to access the anonymized datasets.

 If you get stuck check out https://docs.microsoft.com/en-us/azure/cognitive-services/translator/document-translation/create-sas-tokens?tabs=Containers

-You have successfully supported the Sunnyville University and Sunrise Healthcare research partnership!
+You have successfully supported the AdventureWorks University and Contoso Healthcare research partnership!